 - Regimen should be altered once the organism is known.

-- If the condition fails to resolve with conservative measures, bronchoscopy, CT-guided percutaneous drainage or cardiothoracic surgical intervention may be required.
+- If the condition fails to resolve with conservative measures, drainage via a bronchoscope, CT-guided percutaneous drainage or cardiothoracic surgical intervention may be required.

-- Surgery is associated with a number of complications, such as empyema and bronchoalveolar air leak - especially so in children.
+- Surgery is associated with a number of complications, such as empyema and bronchoalveolar air leak - especially so in children[11, 12].

 Where slow resolution occurs, the possibility of malignancy or unusual organisms must be considered.